 - A Day in the Limelight: For some of the record producers and studio engineers it is the first time that they are actually invited to talk about a record they helped create.

 - Early Installment Weirdness: Demo recordings will sometimes be analyzed, together with multitracks dissected into separate tracks so one can hear how they were mended together in the song everybody knows.
+For instance, in the Aja episode, Walter Becker and Donald Fagen of Steely Dan play some of the many solos that different session guitarists had recorded for "Peg" before Jay Graydon laid down the one that appears on the album.

 - Hey, Let's Put on a Show: Some artists don't take the concept of the show that seriously.
-Motörhead had a lot of laughs when analyzing the songs and album cover from Ace Of Spades.
+Motörhead had a lot of laughs when analyzing the songs and album cover from Ace of Spades.

 - The Ken Burns Effect: The camera will zoom in on still pictures or details of the album covers.

-- Music Stories: A short history of the artist or band is often provided before in depth discussion of the album.
+- Music Stories: A short history of the artist or band is often provided before in-depth discussion of the album.

 - New Sound Album: These albums tend to get the most attention in the show.